Image text: "purple spots on skin featured image".

 Other Causes of Purple Skin

 An inpatient dermatology consult has been assessing skin findings in covid-19 patients since the start of the pandemic.
-It is understood that are a variety of rashes occurring among hospitalized covid-19 patients. “the main finding we have noted is a pattern of lacy, red-purple rashes, some with skin necrosis, on the arms, legs, and buttocks in critically-ill covid-19 patients,” the expert has said.
-Doctors have seen through skin biopsies that the skin problems in more severe covid-19 patients are brought on by clotting in the small blood vessels in the skin.
+It is understood that a variety of rashes occur among hospitalized covid-19 patients. “the main finding we have noted is a pattern of lacy, red-purple rashes, some with skin necrosis, on the arms, legs, and buttocks in critically ill covid-19 patients,” the expert has said.
+Doctors have seen through skin biopsies that skin problems in more severe covid-19 patients are brought on by clotting in the small blood vessels in the skin.
 Often, those patients also have blood clots in their legs or lungs or have had strokes, indicating clotting problems throughout their bodies.

 Diagnosing ITP as the Cause of Purple Skin